edhamma/saints/saints.rst

 All major religious traditions have some saints, prophets, founders, or authorities who seem to have been enlightened.
 Most religions have some literature which touches on this subject, but the Buddhists, by far, have the best technical understanding of enlightenment.
-They not Only have a clear systematic analysis of what enlightenment is, but also they have a comprehensive system for attaining it that works.
+They not only have a clear systematic analysis of what enlightenment is, but also they have a comprehensive system for attaining it that works.
 At the same time, understanding the views of other traditions gives a richer